About the Transit Benefits Program

 Background

-Somerville Public Schools (SPS) is providing free MBTA youth transit passes (“M7”) for all our students in grades 7 to 12 for the 2022-2023 school year.
+Somerville Public Schools (SPS) is providing free MBTA youth transit passes (“M7”) for all our students in grades 7 to 12 for the school year.
 With the M7 Card, students can take unlimited trips on the subway, bus, and Commuter Rail to Zones 1A, 1, and 2.
-This is an expansion of the program for the 2021-2022 school year that provided 1,400 M7 passes to all students in grades 9 to 12.
-In the previous school year, students took over 150,000 trips using the passes with 32 percent taken on the subway.
-The City is excited to continue and expand this program for the 2022-2023 school year.
+This is a continuation of the program from previous years.
+In the first year of the program (2021-2022), students took over 150,000 trips using the passes with 32 percent taken on the subway.
+The City is excited to continue and expand this program.

 Press Release from August 29, 2022.